AdobeDocs/journey-optimizer.it-IT/help/using/conflict-prioritization/journey-ranking-formulas.md

    >L’oggetto di classificazione è l’entità a cui verrà applicata la formula di classificazione.
 Per impostazione predefinita, l&#39;oggetto di classificazione è impostato su **[!UICONTROL Percorso]**.

    <!--
     Selecting a formula entity specifies which type of item—such as journeys or other entities—the ranking formula will apply to.
-This determines the context in which the formula operates, allowing you to define rules that influence how those items are ranked.-->
+This determines the context in which the formula operates, allowing you to define rules that influence how those items are ranked.
+-->

 1. Facoltativamente, fai clic su **[!UICONTROL Seleziona modello di IA]** per impostare il modello che verrà utilizzato come riferimento per creare la formula di classificazione.
 [Ulteriori informazioni](journey-ai-models.md)